somestupidgirl/open_agb_firm/README.md

   * `15`: None

 ## Patches
 open_agb_firm supports automatically applying IPS and UPS patches.
-To use a patch, rename the patch file to match the ROM file name (without the extension).
+If you only plan to use one patch, you can place it in the same folder as your ROM and rename it to match your ROM's name (without the extension).
 * If you wanted to apply an IPS patch to `example.gba`, rename the patch file to `example.ips`
+* **This will replace any existing save**, so make a backup or make sure saves are compadible

+If you want to use multiple patches, place each patch in `/3ds/open_agb_firm/patches/<ROM Name>/` and change the extension to `.patch`
+* Each patch will have its own save
+* Press X on patch selection screen to skip applying a patch.
+This will default to using the default game save

 ## Known Issues
 This section is reserved for a listing of known issues.
 At present only this remains: